CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 ![Desktop View](/assets/img/posts/2025-11-06-qwop.png)

 As far as my own feelings on comedy and systems design go, I only have two real points.
-Firstly, a game's systems don't start or finish where a designer wants them to.
+Firstly, a game's systems don't begin or end where a designer intends them to.
 Humour can be embedded, but just as easily emerge as the player traces out the fuzzier edges of their mental model.
 Glitches and exploits, not to mention ROM hacks (see *Kaizo Mario World*, the original mess adventure) and mods (plopping Thomas the Tank Engine in *Alien: Isolation*), just as much exemplify this subversive behaviour.

-<a href="https://www.youtube.com/watch?v=7Vz1gwCRsT4"><strong>	And secondably,</strong></a> it's never not funny to be a dick to your players.
+<a href="https://www.youtube.com/watch?v=7Vz1gwCRsT4"><strong>And secondably,</strong></a> it's never not funny to be a dick to your players.